zxdavb/evohome-async/README.md

 It provides support for **Evohome** and the **Round Thermostat**.
 It supports only EU/EMEA-based systems, please use [somecomfort](https://github.com/kk7ds/somecomfort) for US-based systems.

 This client uses the [aiohttp](https://pypi.org/project/aiohttp/) library.
-If you prefer an async-friendly client, [evohome-async](https://github.com/zxdavb/evohome-async) has been ported to use [aiohttp](https://pypi.org/project/aiohttp/) instead.
+If you prefer a non-async client, [evohome-client](https://github.com/watchforstock/evohome-client) uses [requests](https://pypi.org/project/requests/) instead.

-Provides Evohome support for Home Assistant (and other automation platforms), see http://home-assistant.io/components/evohome/
+Provides Evohome support for Home Assistant (and other automation platforms), see https://www.home-assistant.io/integrations/evohome

 Documentation (from **evohomeclient**) is available at http://evohome-client.readthedocs.org/en/latest/